ADVERTISING

-Opportunities for committed trainees from all sectors
+Opportunities for dedicated trainees from all sectors

-Application deadline is 1 September
+The application deadline is September 1st

-Interested parties can find further information and the opportunity to apply online on the Hans Böckler Foundation website at:
+Those interested can find further information and the opportunity to apply online on the Hans Böckler Foundation website at:

 👉 www.tibb-boeckler.de